 If you are changing computers and want to transfer your passwords saved in Chrome, you can export Chrome passwords on the old computer, copy them over to the new computer, and import them back to Chrome there.
 Although this can also be done with Chrome sync, maybe you're not using it or prefer to export and import Chrome passwords yourself.

-To export Chrome passwords follow these simple seven steps.
+To export Chrome passwords follow these seven simple steps.

 Start Chrome on your computer.